The next foldable phone could use this flexible glass

 Bendable glass

-We got an early look at Corning's ultra thin bendable glass, which is about 0.1mm thin and can bend almost in half like a piece of paper to a 5mm radius.
-It's not their first bendable glass, but it's a lot thinner and a lot more flexible than the Willow glass they introduced a few years back.
+We got an early look at Corning's ultrathin bendable glass, which is about 0.1mm thin and can bend almost in half like a piece of paper to a 5mm radius.
+It's not its first bendable glass, but it's a lot thinner and a lot more flexible than the Willow glass they introduced a few years back.

 I was able to hold the glass in my hands, and I had a hard time believing it was a sheet of glass and not a piece of thin plastic.